 The basic obligations on an EU user who wishes to access genetic resources from abroad are laid down in Article 4 of the EU Regulation 511/2014, which gives details of the information on the conditions of access to a genetic resource that you have to document as a user.

 You may choose to rely on local partners for collecting genetic resources from nature or from farmers’ fields.
 But it is not enough to rely on an agreement with a local collector in this context.
-You should take as a rule that PIC for collecting and use should also be obtained from the CNA, local communities, and sometimes local government, unless the central government of the country in question has explicitly ruled that permission from local parties is not a necessary requirement.
+You should take as a rule that PIC for collecting and use should also be obtained from the competent national authority (CNA) and sometimes also permission from local communities and the local government, unless the central government of the country in question has explicitly ruled that permission from local parties is not a necessary requirement.
 Subsequent international transfer of the domestically collected genetic resources may require subsequent agreement.
 That may already be covered in an original MTA for collection – possibly containing MAT regulating subsequent international transfer of the genetic resources collected or derived products.

 Can I buy genetic resources, for instance seeds, from local traders, and bring them to my own country?